Are you a student therapist who has overcome seemingly impossible odds to excel in education?

 Perhaps you lacked confidence but transformed into a high achiever when you discovered your passion for therapies?

-Maybe you study with a student leader, who has not only succeeded on a personal level, but has helped you and your fellow classmates raise the standard of your work?
+Maybe you teach, or you’re studying alongside, a natural ‘student leader’, who has not only succeeded on a personal level, but has helped their fellow classmates to raise the standard of their work?

 If any of the above sounds familiar, we’d love to hear from you.
 You can nominate yourself for the award, or put forward an inspirational student or classmate.

-Last year's winner for FHT Student of the Year was Brian Jauncey, MFHT:
+Last year's winner for FHT Student of the Year was Elle Bussey: